 The council often represents and advocates on behalf of its residents, businesses and community organisations on key issues that affect the wellbeing of the local area.
 This includes meeting with other levels of government, statutory bodies, businesses and regional interest groups.

 Councillors also play a critical role in the decision-making processes that guide and govern the strategic vision and directions for the municipality.

-Councillors need to remember they represent the interests of their constituents or part only of their community is contrary to their obligation to make decisions that may be in the best interests of the entire municipal community.
+Councillors need to remember they make decisions in the best interests of the entire community in their municipality.

 Debating and decision-making

 All the key decisions are made at council and committee meetings.
 Prior to these meetings, councillors receive the agenda and relevant reports to read and consider which provide background and advice from council officers.
 Councillors debate the issues and make considered decisions in the best interests of the entire community.
 It is the responsibility of a councillor to ensure that they are properly informed in their decision-making.

 The decision-making processes of the council must be open, accessible and transparent except in limited circumstances when confidentiality is required.
 A meeting of a council, or a delegated committee, must be open to members of the public unless the council has closed the meeting to the public on the basis of the circumstances specified in the Local Government Act 2020.